qbee-io/meta-qbee/README.md

 ```
 It is also possible to omit `QBEE_DEVICE_NAME_TYPE`, the device will then be identified as using the device hostname.
 Other valid values for `QBEE_DEVICE_NAME_TYPE` is `machine-id`.

+For more information, please refer to our docs: https://qbee.io/docs/yocto-qbee-agent.html